 We are delighted that Year 2 of our 5 year strategy cycle is being felt positively by our customers and stakeholders.
-In the summer, we asked them 'How is the Port of Milford Haven Work performing overall against your expectations?'.
-The answer was that 80% of respondents felt that we are either meeting or exceeding expectations; this compared to 51% in 2020.
+In the summer, we asked them 'How is the Port of Milford Haven Work. performing overall against your expectations?'.
+The answer was that 80% of respondents of experience from the renewables, commercial and public tireless service at the Port which was rightly recognised with the award of an OBE in the King's New Years Honours List.